-Demands of the employer in the modern job market have evolved from purely competency and aptitude-driven hiring, to culture-driven hiring.
+Demands of the employer in the modern job market have evolved from pure competency and aptitude-driven hiring to culture-driven hiring.
 Likewise, the modern candidate will consider a healthy work culture a prerequisite when applying for a job.

 But what do we really mean by cultural fit?
 Some would describe it as hiring a post-work cocktails kind of person.
 In some ways this is true but hiring for cultural fit is also about employees who share the same core company values, along with a common purpose and understanding of the work processes.